 Construction and Maintenance Painter

 Architectural projects inevitably require painters, and those in the construction and maintenance field can expect to apply a number of different tools to their trade.
 Special safety equipment might even be utilized, depending on the nature of the project and what type of atmosphere or setting the painter is working in during their job.
 Scaffolding can also be erected when painting something like a bridge or a ship.
 Taking high school classes involving blueprint reading and shop can be important for painters, but no formal educational requirements exist.

 Tile and Marble Setter

 Another term for 'tile installer,' tile setters use industry-specific tools to cut and place tile into buildings.
 Spacers are used to keep tile placement consistent and accurate.
-Those working with marble will also polish the surface afterward with tools or their hands.
-Anything from an office building to a new restaurant may end up using tile or marble, so the job setting can vary greatly.
-Typically, tile and marble setters receive their education through an apprenticeship or training that happens on the job as a helper.
+Those working with marble also polish the surface afterward with tools or their hands.
+Environments ranging from office buildings to new restaurants may end up using tile or marble, so the job setting can vary greatly.
+Typically, tile and marble setters receive their training through an apprenticeship or on-the-job while assisting a current tile setter.